FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

 - The Editorial Board will consist of all student staff editors.

-- The Editorial Board decides on all decisions that pertain directly the FHN Media and their interests.
+- The Editorial Board votes on all decisions that pertain directly to the FHN Media and their interests.

 - No member of the Editorial Board shall have more than one vote on the board.